-By contrast, there were around \$5.5 trillion of Treasury securities outstanding, which is around nine times the size of the bank funding markets.
-This leads to an instability ratio of less than 0.05, so LTCM likely was nowhere near big enough to destabilize the Treasury markets.
+which is around nine times the size of the bank funding markets.
+This leads to an stability ratio of less than 0.05, so LTCM likely was nowhere near big enough to destabilize the Treasury markets.

 Real-world behavior is always more complex than economic models, but the narrative of the rise and fall of LTCM generally corroborates the key behavioral assumptions and predictions of the model.
 The next section provides an extended discussion of these real-world factors in light of the insights stemming from our model.